On this page:

 Throughout the interview, Dennis returned time and again to the idea that needs and behaviours must drive all strategic planning within your organisation.
 That’s just as relevant for keeping the tech stack up-to-date as it is for approving new training budgets.

-Although Dennis used to manage a team of 98 people, he now manages a much smaller team of under ten.
+Although Dennis used to manage a team of 98 people, he now manages a much smaller team.
 Of course, that means how he works has changed.
 Working in a smaller team has meant that Dennis has had to code more than he once did, but this has brought him closer to the needs of the business and the services he and his team are creating.
 Now, he is able to bring his wider knowledge of current best practices to what his team needs to know to succeed.

 So if there’s one thing that’s clear from Dennis’ insights, it’s this: knowing how and why something is needed, including extra training in a new area, is absolutely crucial.